iScsc/iscsc.fr/README.md

 ```
 iscsc.fr
+│
+├── config
+│   ├── .env.development    *stores database credentials and required information for developement mode deployment.
+Must be created*
+│   ├── .env.production     *Same thing for production mode.
+Must be created*
+│   └── .env.example        *template for .env files*
+│
 ├── backend                 *contains the server-side code and API*
 │   ├── controllers/        *usefull js functions for each model*
 │   ├── middleware/         *js functions that run between the frontend and backend*
 │   ├── models/             *contains the database models*
 │   ├── routes/             *routes and functions to executes for each model*
-│   ├── app.js              *main application for the backend*
+│   └── app.js              *main application for the backend*
-│   ├── .env                *stores database credentials and required information for the backend deployment.
-Must be created*
-│   └── .env.example         *template for .env*
 │
 ├── frontend
 │   ├── public              *automatically generated files and images that are publically available for the user*
 │   └── src                 *source code of the website*
 │       ├── components/     *source code of main components of the website*
 │       ├── context/        *defines the context function to keep track data with useReducer*
 │       ├── hooks/          *defines the hooks that trigger the context functions*
 │       ├── pages/          *source code of the pages of the website*
 │       ├── App.js          *defines the routes of the application*
 │       ├── index.js        *main js application of the website*
 │       └── index.css       *css styling file of the website*